 When will Zap-Pay be available to use?

-Following from this Zap-Pay will be enabled on charge points with our signed-up Zap-Pay partners ESB EV Solutions, Hubsta and LiFe network during October and November.
+The next stage will see Zap-Pay enabled on charge points with our signed-up Zap-Pay partners ESB EV Solutions, Hubsta and LiFe network during October and November.

 Timings on access to other charge points on other networks will be posted on the website as the details are finalised.